RE-SAC: Disentangling aleatoric and epistemic risks in bus fleet control: A stable and robust ensemble DRL approach: Methodology

 where $\lambda_{ale}$ is the aleatoric uncertainty budget and $\|W_l\|_1$ is the $\ell_1$-norm of the weights in layer $l$.

-\textbf{Implementation logic in loss function:} While the robust operator $\mathcal{T}_{ale}$ subtracts the norm term to obtain a pessimistic lower bound, in the training loss, the regularization appears as an additive penalty:
+\textbf{Implementation logic in the Bellman target:} While the robust operator $\mathcal{T}_{ale}$ subtracts the norm term to obtain a pessimistic lower bound, the implementation keeps this penalty on the \emph{target} side of the Bellman update.
+For each frozen target critic head $k$, define

-This regularization suppresses the growth of the network weights, keeping the $Q$-network smooth (low Lipschitz constant) and realizing the robust lower bound defined by the IPM uncertainty set.
-Unlike RORL~\cite{Yang2022RORL}, which requires an expensive inner-loop maximization over state perturbations, our approach obtains robustness analytically via a single penalty term.
+and subtract $\lambda_{ale}\kappa_k$ in the bootstrap target (Eq.~\eqref{eq:target_y}).
+The norm is computed from the frozen target network, so no gradient flows through this term when updating the online critic.
+This keeps the Bellman backup aligned with the IPM lower bound while preserving the fixed-penalty structure used in the contraction proof.
+Unlike RORL~\cite{Yang2022RORL}, which requires an expensive inner-loop maximization over state perturbations, our approach obtains robustness analytically via a single fixed target shift.